deepen your knowledge

 Our Centre for Performing Arts Development (CPAD) has become an international centre for research in the performing arts and supports research that is concerned with political, philosophical, cultural, ethical, socially-engaged and community applied issues.

-Our courses will set you up to take full advantage of the demand for innovation in creative and technical practice across the private and public sectors.
+Our courses will set you up to take full advantage of the demand for creativity, innovation and professionalism within the performing arts and wider creative industries sector.

 When you consider the range of careers that just a small cross-section of our students have gone into since graduating, anything seems possible.